alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### FOI release

 Use this for responses to Freedom of information requests.
-You can add the
+Add the reference number in the attachment associations - this is searchable.

 #### Correspondence